Are you looking for an easy strawberry rhubarb coffee cake recipe without milk? If so, this might be just what you need.

 - Set oven temp to 350 degrees Fahrenheit.

-- Grease an 8 x 8 cake pan.
+- Grease an 8 x 8 cake pan OR line it with parchment paper

-- Combine all the dry ingredients (the first five) in a large bowl.
+- Combine all the dry ingredients (the first five) in a large mixing bowl.

 - Make a well in the middle.